 The drugs and consumables procured centrally by PHSC are received directly in respective DWHs.
-As per Drug Policy (2012-13) and e-Aushadhi User Manual, the respective DWHs are required to acknowledge and freeze supply challans after verification of NABL reports which are uploaded in the system by the respective suppliers in respect of each batch of drugs.
+As per Drug Policy (2012-13) and e-Aushadhi User Manual, the respective DWHs are required to acknowledge and freeze supply challans after verification of NABL20 reports which are uploaded in the system by the respective suppliers in respect of each batch of drugs.
 Freezing is the process for validating and adding the stock in the inventory of the receiving store prior to quality check.
-The DWH after freezing the fresh stock of items provides the details to Central Quality Control Cell (CQCC), which after analyzing the details, collects drug samples through Drug Inspectors for onward transfer to Government/empanelled laboratories for testing.
-The testing laboratories are to provide sample reports within 10 or 21 days depending upon the testing period of sample prescribed for various categories of drugs and consumables.
+The DWH after freezing the fresh stock of items provides the details to Central Quality Control Cell (CQCC), which after analyzing the details, collects drug samples through Drug Inspectors for onward transfer to Government/empanelled laboratories for testing. testing laboratories are to provide sample reports within 10 or 21 days21 depending upon the testing period of sample prescribed for various categories of drugs and consumables.
 The test reports are received in CQCC for further

-&lt;sup>19 A barcode is a visual, machine-readable representation of data; the data describes something about the object that carries the barcode.
+A barcode is a visual, machine-readable representation of data; the data describes something about the object that carries the barcode process.
+The supplies are deemed to be completed only after receipt of quality certificates from the laboratories and till then the drugs are kept in 'Quarantine''status (Not to be issued).

-National Accreditation Board for Testing and Calibration Laboratories.
-Time limit of generating in property of Community laboratories.
+20 National Accreditation Board for Testing and Calibration Laboratories.